Children around the world

 This Khmer girl is taking care of her infant brother.
 (Photo copyright © by Kaj Halberg)

 The Yunnan and Guizhou Provinces of south-western China are home to approximately 50 tribal peoples, who often wear very colourful traditional dresses.
-Other pictures of these tribes may be studied in the gallery at People: Tribals of China.
+Other pictures, depicting these tribes, are shown on the page People: Chinese minorities.

 Girls of the Bai minority, clad in traditional dress, pose for tourists, Dali, Yunnan.
 (Photos copyright © by Kaj Halberg)

 This Shuei tribal woman carries her child in a traditional backpack, Guizhou.
-(Photo copyright © by Kaj Halberg)
+(Photos copyright © by Kaj Halberg)

-This Yi woman, clad in traditional dress, visits a market in Yuanyang, carrying her child on her back.
-(Photo copyright © by Kaj Halberg)
+Yi women, clad in traditional dresses, shop at a market in Yuanyang, carrying their children on their back.
+(Photos copyright © by Kaj Halberg)

 Yi boys, playing with a wheelbarrow, Guizhou.
 (Photo copyright © by Kaj Halberg)